Harvest (Neil Young album): Background

-I was in and out of hospitals for the two years between After the Gold Rush and Harvest.
-I have one weak side and all the muscles slipped on me.
-My discs slipped.
-I couldn't hold my guitar up.
-That's why I sat down on my whole solo tour.
-I couldn't move around too well, so I laid low for a long time on the ranch and just didn't have any contact, you know.
-I wore a brace.
-Crosby would come up to see how I was, we'd go for a walk and it took me 45 minutes to get to the studio, which is only 400 yards from the house.
-I could only stand up four hours a day.
-I recorded most of Harvest in the brace.
-That's a lot of the reason it's such a mellow album.
-I couldn't physically play an electric guitar.
-"Are You Ready for the Country", "Alabama", and "Words" were all done after I had the operation.
-The doctors were starting to talk about wheelchairs and shit, so I had some discs removed.
-But for the most part, I spent two years flat on my back.

 Young embarked on a solo acoustic tour in January and February 1971 where he debuted many of the album's songs.
 A performance on The Johnny Cash Show led to collaborations with record producer Elliot Mazer and Nashville studio musicians.
 In Nashville, Young recruited a group of country session musicians, whom he would dub The Stray Gators to record his new songs.
 The resulting record was a massive hit, producing a US number one single in "Heart of Gold".
 The album's success caught Young off guard and his first instinct was to back away from stardom.
 He would later write that the record "put me in the middle of the road.
 Traveling there soon became a bore so I headed for the ditch.
 A rougher ride but I saw more interesting people there."